 You have a little night visitor who's unwilling to sleep in her room, and desperate for sleep, you snuggle her into your bed ... again.

 Slept soundly through the night without waking, and

 Took regular predictable naps each day?

 Sounds hard to believe, we know.
 But we really can help make this dream become a reality!

-our graduate work and training in attachment theory, child development, and family systems
+our master's-level training in attachment theory, child development, and family systems

 the most current research on children and sleep, and

-our experience in having helped thousands of families get great sleep over the last 20 years.
+our experience in having helped 500,000+ families get great sleep over the last 23 years.

 Our approach is designed to minimize crying as much as possible—and to help your child learn how to sleep quickly and easily.
-Each sleep plan can be tailored for families who are co-sleeping or whose child is sleeping in a crib, whether in your room or another room.
+Each sleep plan can be tailored for families who are co-sleeping or if your child sleeps in a crib or bed in another room.

 After completing a detailed history of your child's sleep patterns prior to meeting, we then schedule a 90-minute session in which we conduct a 24-hour, round-the-clock assessment of your child's sleep problems, including: